voytech/tabulate/README.md

 ### Table model with attributes.

-Table model makes it possible to declare how table will look like after data binding and exporting.
+Table model describes how table will look like after data binding and exporting.
 It is composed of standard well known entities:

 - column
 - row